What is an Email Marketing Service Provider?

 - no additional 3rd party services like Zapier should be required

-- No Contract! – it should have a month to month service and under no circumstances should you sign up for a 1-2 year plan.
+- Contract – or should I say No Contract! – it should be a month-to-month service and under no circumstances should you sign up for a 1-2 year plan.
 You have your pick, don’t go for a contract.

-- Pricing – this depends on your budget but alway you should analyze cost coming from 3+ providers and always try and negotiate the price, especially if your list is over 100K subscribers.
+- Pricing – this depends on your budget but always you should analyze costs coming from 3+ providers and always try and negotiate the price, especially if your list is over 100K subscribers.

 Setting up Klaviyo on Magento and Shopify.

-I started working with Klaviyo 2 years ago when MailChimp was my go-to for budget clients looking for a quick start on email marketing – back in the days when they had a good enough integration with Magento and advanced automation was more difficult to come by.
+I started working with Klaviyo in 2018 when MailChimp was my go-to for budget clients looking for a quick start on email marketing.
+This was back in the days when they had a good enough integration with Magento and advanced automation was more difficult to come by.
 Then MailChimp messed up their Magento integrator and caused me and my clients a lot of headaches.
 I tried a few budget providers but in the end, became a Klaviyo fan.